SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 To add additional users, click on "Add user".

 - Enter a username for this user to log on.
 - Choose if the user will be active.

 > If the switch is set to "disabled", the user will not be able to log in.

 - Enter first and last name of the user.
 This will be shown on the top right next to the user symbol when the user logs in.
 - Enter the e-mail address of the user.
 You need to provide a valid, unique e-mail address to enable users to reset their password.
 - Enter a telephone number.
-- If you choose to check "Enable two-factor authentication", the user will be asked to provide a phone number and on login the pin code (which is sent to a phone) will be required for a successful authentication.
-- If you choose to check "Password reset", the user will have to choose a new password after the next login.
+- If you choose to check "User must reset password on next login", the user will have to choose a new password after the next login.
 - If you choose to check "Send password reset link as e-mail", the e-mail message will be sent to provided e-mail address with link to set a password.
 - Enter a password and confirm the password.
 (See "[Logging in](/guides/users-guide/overview#login)" for more information on password strength.)
 - Add users to [user groups](#user-groups).